 Related techniques include 3D/4D multiresolution representations, progressive tensor rank reconstruction and out-of-core memory management.

-More details on the data visualization and exploration projects:
+More details on the scientific visualization aspect:

 - A Surrogate Visualization Model Using the Tensor Train Format (2016)

 - Compressing Bidirectional Texture Functions via Tensor Train Decomposition (2016)

 - Analysis of Tensor Approximation for Compression-Domain Volume Visualization (2015)

 - Lossy Volume Compression Using Tucker Truncation and Thresholding (2015)